 8. The Carlyle Hotel

-This iconic Upper East Side building is famous for the personalities it has hosted, like so many of New York’s other iconic hotels.
-In this case, its luminaries include Madonna and Mick Jagger, as well as the essayist Thomas Carlyle for whom it is named.
+This iconic Upper East Side building is famous for the personalities it has hosted, like so many of New York’s other iconic hotels, says Forbes.
+In this case, its luminaries include Madonna and Mick Jagger and the essayist Thomas Carlyle for whom it is named.
 It has also been featured famously in a few literary works, both as part of the writer’s biography and as a setting for the characters.

 9. Washington Square Hotel

-The distinct modern stylings of this hotel make it clear that it’s a home for artists and other innovators and creative types, and while the look is kept on the cutting edge of NYC interior design, the facility also carefully preserves the distinct features that made it an icon, blending the old and new in a way that fits its reputation.
+The distinct modern stylings of this hotel make it clear that it’s a home for artists and other innovators and creative types.
+While the look is kept on the cutting edge of NYC interior design, the facility also carefully preserves the distinct features that made it an icon, blending the old and new in a way that fits its reputation.
 You’ll have to see it to believe it.

 10. The NoMad Hotel

 The newest addition to the list of iconic NYC hotels, this location is the standout example of iconic and cutting-edge advances in architecture that have always defined the city’s appearance.
-Defining today’s era in architecture makes it a worthy but less well-known addition to the list.
+Defining today’s era in architecture makes it a worthy but more minor well-known addition to the list.